 The reason for his replacement, Goede speculates, was that he had a bit of an unbearable ego, and, at the time, he did not realize nor respect how serious (deadly serious) voice acting for Pokémon would be.
 He put more importance on his role as a theater actor; his stage roles include playing the Grinch from How the Grinch Stole Christmas.
 Perhaps his attitude was what drove 4Kids to do away with him.
 The Philip Bartlett with the torn aorta was either an unfortunate case of mistaken identity, or else an outright fiction.

 As if hunting down the English voice actor for adult Mewtwo wasn't complicated enough, there is also the issue of the voice of young Mewtwo from the dubbed version of the uncut Mewtwo's Origin.
 This is an extra complicated matter, as this chapter was originally edited out of US release of Mewtwo Strikes Back, so I wonder how well these roles were credited in the final version.
-At one point in time, Bulbapedia said that the English voice actor for young Mewtwo is Maddie Blaustein, who most famously voiced Meowth.
-However, according to the Pokémon Wikia, the voice actor for young Mewtwo was Eric Stuart, who most famously voiced James and Brock.
-I don't know where either wiki is getting their information from; I see no citations, and the credits from the DVD I have just lump all the dubbers in one list without explaining any of their roles.
-I suspect rival wiki-editors are merely guessing who they personally think the voice most sounds like.
-Considering how rife with intrigue these matters are, I will refrain from speaking definitely on the matter, and leave it to the wikis to battle it out.
+At one point in time, Bulbapedia said that the English voice actor for young Mewtwo was Maddie Blaustein, who most famously voiced Meowth.
+However, at the same time, the Pokémon Wikia claimed the voice actor for young Mewtwo was Eric Stuart, who most famously voiced James and Brock.
+Since neither wiki had any citations, and the credits from the DVD I have just lump all the dubbers in one list without explaining any of their roles, I decided to refrain from speaking definitely on the matter, and leave it to the wikis to battle it out.
 In the meanwhile, it seems both wikis have changed their stance to "unknown", so, I suppose it is just anybody's guess.